CSI: Crime Scene Investigation: Production

 CSI: Crime Scene Investigation was produced by Jerry Bruckheimer Television and CBS Productions, which became CBS Paramount Television in the fall of 2006 and CBS Television Studios three years later.
-Formerly a co-production with the now-defunct Alliance Atlantis Communications, that company's interest was later bought by the investment firm GS Capital Partners, an affiliate of Goldman Sachs.
-CBS acquired AAC's international distribution rights to the program, though the non-US DVD distribution rights did not change (for example, Momentum Pictures continues to own UK DVD rights).
-The series is currently in syndication, and reruns are broadcast in the US on Oxygen, Syfy, and the USA Network on cable, with Court TV Mystery holding the broadcast syndication rights.
-The show has aired in reruns on the USA Network since January 14, 2011.
-The CSI catalog has been exclusive to the whole NBC Universal portfolio since September 2014, after several years with Viacom Media Networks' Spike and TV Land.
+Formerly a co-production with the now-defunct Alliance Atlantis Communications, that company's interest was later bought by Goldman Sachs Alternatives.
+CBS acquired AAC's international distribution rights to the program, though the non-American DVD distribution rights did not change (for example, Momentum Pictures continues to own UK DVD rights).
+The series is currently in syndication and reruns are broadcast in the United States on Heroes & Icons.